South Korean fighter jets accidentally drop bombs, injuring 8 people

-SEOUL, South Korea (AP) — Two South Korean fighter jets accidentally dropped eight bombs on a civilian area during training Thursday, injuring eight people, officials said.
+SEOUL, South Korea (AP) — Two South Korean fighter jets accidentally dropped eight bombs on a civilian area during a joint live-fire exercise with the U.S. military Thursday, injuring eight people, officials said.

 The MK-82 bombs released by the KF-16 fighter jets fell outside a firing range, causing civilian damage, the air force said in a statement.

 The air force said it will establish a committee to investigate why the accident happened and examine the scale of the civilian damage.
-It said the fighter jets were taking part in the air force’s joint live-firing drills with the army.
+It said the fighter jets were taking part in the one-day firing drill with the U.S. military.

 An unidentified air force official told local reporters that a pilot of one of the KF-16s put in a wrong coordinate for a bombing site.
 An unidentified Defense Ministry official also told reporters that more investigation was needed to find why the second KF-16 also dropped bombs on a civilian area.